-Estimated forfeiture rate None Explicit service period Based on forfeiture schedule below Grant-date fair value - controlling basis \$8.15 per share Marketability and minority interest discounts \$1.63 per share (20% discount) • Volatility 41%
+Estimated forfeiture rate

+Explicit service period

+Grant-date fair value - controlling basis

+Marketability and minority interest discounts

+Volatility

+Also per share (20% discount)

+41%

 Override operating units participate in distributions in proportion to the number of total common, non-forfeited override operating and participating override value units issued.
 Distributions to override operating units will be reduced until the total cumulative reductions are equal to the benchmark value.
 Override operating units are forfeited upon termination of employment for cause.
-In the event of all other terminations of employment, the override operating units are initially subject to forfeiture reducing as follows:
+In the event of all other terminations of employment, the override operating units are initially subject to forfeiture with the number of units subject to forfeiture reducing as follows:

+Minimum

+period Forfeiture

-Minimum period held Forfeiture percentage
+held percentage

-2 years 75%
+$\overline{2}$ years 75%

 3 years 50%

 4 years 25%

-5 vears 0%
+5 years 0%

-On the tenth anniversary of the issuance of override operating units, such units shall convert into an equivalent number of override value units.
+On the tenth anniversary of the issuance of override operating units, such units shall convert into an equivalent number of override value units